andeart/home-assistant.io/source/_integrations/tesla_fleet.markdown

 ## Troubleshooting

+- **General troubleshooting steps**
+  1. Confirm that your vehicle or energy product can be accessed and updates within the official Tesla app.
+This rules out any issues that are outside the control of Home Assistant or this integration.
+  2. For some errors in the integration, waking the vehicle or energy product through the official app, then restarting Home Assistant will sometimes help re-authenticate the connection with Tesla's API.
+You may be asked to re-authenticate through the Tesla website.

 - **Integration is broken or needs to be reconfigured**
   1. Ensure that you have a Tesla developer application ready for usage (refer to the instructions in the '**Setting up the Developer Application**' section above).
   2. Go to your Tesla Fleet integration page in Home Assistant, then click the '**RECONFIGURE**' button to bring the integration wizard up.